Soultrace vs Truity: Free Adaptive Test Compared

 Adaptive Question Selection

-Instead of fixed questionnaires, Soultrace calculates information gain for every remaining question:
+Instead of fixed questionnaires, Soultrace calculates information gain across 8 latent psychological traits for every remaining question:

-The system asks whichever question will reduce uncertainty the most given your previous answers.
+Plus a coverage bonus ensuring all traits get measured.
+The system asks whichever question will reduce trait uncertainty the most.
 Two users with different early responses see completely different question sequences.

 This isn't incremental improvement.
 It's fundamentally different methodology.

 Truity counts your answers and slots you into categories.
-Soultrace maintains a probability distribution that updates with every answer:
+Soultrace uses a two-stage approach: first, Bayesian updates on 8 psychological traits:

 Honest Uncertainty